owl73/westmarch-landol/class/thief.md

 #### A: Evaluate

+You automatically know the worth of non-treasure items.
+You can roll to evaluate the worth of treasure [template]x2 times before returning to sell them.
-You automatically know the worth of mundane items.
-Unique items may require you to roll under Intelligence.
+Unique items may require you to roll under Intelligence to glean their worth.

 #### A: Wall Crawler